Health News Summary: Novartis gets U.S. nod for long-delayed Amgen copycat

 Following is a summary of current health news briefs.
 Novartis gets U.S. nod for long-delayed Amgen copycat

 Novartis on Tuesday won U.S. approval for its long-delayed version of Amgen's $4 billion seller Neulasta drug, helping the Swiss drugmaker in its uphill battle to sell copies of rivals' blockbusters in the world's top drug market.
 Novartis's biosimilar, called Ziextenzo, is aimed at helping cancer patients boost infection-fighting white blood cells during chemotherapy.
-China to reduce the number of small slaughterhouses to better control African swine fever

-China's agriculture ministry on Tuesday said it will reduce the number of small-scale slaughterhouses to better prevent and control African swine fever.
-There are too many small slaughterhouses in some places in China, equipped with old facilities and backward production techniques, and checks on the pork quality are not done properly, the Ministry of Agriculture and Rural Affairs said in a statement on its website.
-Increasing emergency department admissions in the U.S. for child sexual abuse

-The rate at which children are being admitted to U.S. emergency departments for sexual abuse almost doubled between 2010 and 2016, a new study finds.
-Nationwide emergency department data show that admissions of youngsters under age 18 to EDs for sexual abuse rose from just under six per 100,000 children to nearly 12 per 100,000, researchers report in JAMA Pediatrics.
-FDA classifies Abbott's blood pumping system recall as most serious

-In Rockland County, New York, a wooded suburb 30 miles north of Manhattan, a teenage boy lay in a room in an empty wing of a health clinic, in a fetal position, coughing.
-It was October 2018.
-The boy had measles, which spreads through the air.
-His illness was the dawn of the worst outbreak in the United States for more than a quarter century, and the start of a multi-million-dollar effort by an understaffed health department to contain it.
-Few U.S. college sports teams have female physicians

-Even as women make up larger proportions of college athletes and medical school graduates in the U.S., a new study suggests the vast majority of head team physicians at the college level are still male.
-Researchers examined data on head team physicians and athletic trainers in the National Collegiate Athletic Association (NCAA) member directory for the 2018-2019 academic year.
-Excluding teams with unfilled positions, just 11.2% of head team physicians and 31.7% of head athletic trainers were women, the study found.
-Researchers use drones to pilot a new tool to fight malaria
+Britain's AstraZeneca launches $1 billion China investment fund with CICC

+AstraZeneca said it is launching a new fund with China International Capital Corporation (CICC) to invest $1 billion in China's healthcare sector, as it expands its research work in the country.
+The fund would look to invest in Chinese firms, with companies in a life-sciences park it helped open in the eastern city of Wuxi last year to be among its first beneficiaries, the British drugmaker's chief executive officer, Pascal Soriot, told Reuters.
+Britain's AstraZeneca to distribute Sun Pharma cancer drugs in China

+Top Indian drugmaker Sun Pharmaceutical Industries Ltd said on Wednesday Britain's AstraZeneca would distribute some of Sun's cancer treatment drugs in China, the world's second-largest pharmaceutical market.
+Shares of the Mumbai-based company rose as much as 5.4% to a nine-week high after the announcement.
+Indonesia swine fever outbreak kills more than 4,000 pigs

+Drug law enforcement officers from China and the United States will jointly brief the media on Thursday on a fentanyl smuggling case, in an unusual disclosure of rare Sino-U.S. cooperation in cracking down on fentanyl crimes.
+China's National Narcotics Control Commission and enforcement officers from both countries will give "detailed information" at a press conference in Xingtai city in northern Hebel province about a fentanyl smuggling case that was jointly uncovered by both sides, according to a notice circulated by the State Council Information Office.
+Mallinckrodt receives SEC subpoena over Acthar gel lawsuit

+Mallinckrodt Plc said on Tuesday it has received a subpoena from the U.S. Securities and Exchange Commission for documents related to the drugmaker's lawsuit against the U.S. Department of Health and Human Services (HHS).
+The lawsuit against the HHS and the Centers for Medicare and Medicaid Services was filed in May over changes in the calculation of Medicaid discounts for Acthar gel, the company's biggest money-spinner. (http://bit.ly/2PNaeFz) Researchers use drones to pilot a new tool to fight malaria

 Scientists seeking a breakthrough in the fight against malaria have used drones to spray rice fields in Zanzibar - not with traditional pesticides but with a thin, non-toxic film.
-The fields are typical breeding grounds for the anopheles mosquito - the type that transmits malaria, which the United Nations says kills a young child every minute and causes 75 percent of all under-five deaths.
-Measles and mistrust in Ukraine weaken the world's defenses
+The fields are typical breeding grounds for the anopheles mosquito - the type that transmits malaria, which the United Nations says kills a young child every minute and causes 75 percent of all under five deaths.
+Put down that phone!
+Indonesians invent device to aid internet-addicted

-Many of the people coming to Anna Kukharuk's private medical clinic don't have a disease.
-What plagues them is doubt.
-But its effects are a health emergency that the doctor and hundreds of others are struggling to remedy.
-Deep mistrust of vaccines in Ukraine has allowed measles, a virus which according to United Nations data kills 367 children a day worldwide, to grow into an epidemic infecting more than 58,000 people in the country of 42 million this year alone.
-Teen self-harm tied to a higher risk of ER visits, suicide attempts

-Teens who visit the emergency room for self-harm injuries have a higher risk of repeat ER visits for self-harm and suicide attempts and higher mortality risk than their peers, a Canadian study suggests.
-For the study, researchers followed 5,661 adolescents who visited Ontario emergency rooms for self-harm.
-They also tracked 10,731 similar teens seen in the ER for other reasons.
-Mexico's drug gangs churning out deadly fentanyl-laced pills: DEA
+From browsing social media to watching videos and chatting with friends, Indonesian university student Tyas Sisianindita spends about eight hours a day on her phone.
+"I realize that I am addicted," the university student admitted, saying she checks her phone continuously from the time she wakes up, even when she is in classes.

 Also Read: Health News Roundup: Kenya launches first breast milk bank to help newborns; Novartis data suggest payers getting breaks on gene therapy Zolgensma